LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetConsentLogs-get-">Get Consent Log by Access Token (GET)</h4>
  This API is used to fetch consent logs.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/consent-log-by-access-token/)

 ```java